-The court has before it Plaintiffs' Motion to Compel Discovery Responses, filed July 21, 2016.
-Oral argument on the motion was held on November 29, 2016.
+The court has before it Plaintiffs' Motion to Compel Discovery Responses, filed July 21, 2016, as well as Defendant's Motion for a Protective Order Quashing Bishop Hill Energy LLC's Notice of RCFC 30(b)(6) Deposition, filed September 14, 2016.
+Oral argument on the motions was held on November 29, 2016.
 During the briefing of plaintiffs' motion the parties were able to resolve some of their disputes, and just before oral argument the government supplemented its response to two of plaintiffs' contention interrogatories.
-Thus, in the court's view, the outstanding controversy concerns five of the government's responses to plaintiffs' contention interrogatories.
+Thus, in the court's view, the outstanding controversy for plaintiffs' motion concerns five of the government's responses to plaintiffs' contention interrogatories.
 According to plaintiffs' reply brief, plaintiffs seek "an order compelling Defendant to provide timely amendments to its responses to Invenergy's contention interrogatories."
 Pls.'
 Reply at 10.
-Plaintiffs' motion is denied, for the reasons stated below.